-It appears that UiPath then set out Productizing these libraries.
+It appears that UiPath then set out to productize these libraries.
 Initially, their product was not finding much traction.
-An Indian BPO company that was doing a pilot project to find the best provider of RPA technology discovered them.
+An Indian chapter of a large BPO company that was doing a pilot project to find the best provider of RPA technology choose them.
 Through this opportunity, they discovered the BPO world and the repetitive work that can be solved through their product – a product-market fit was finally realized.

 Around 2012, UiPath (DeskOver) launched the first UiPath Desktop Automation product line that specifically targeted the RPA market.
 They had just realized the market fit with RPA and started putting its resources into building a platform for training and orchestrating software robots.

-Their Platform – the UiPath Enterprise RPA Platform – thus has UiPath Robots which are designed in a UiPath Studio and can are centrally managed from UiPath Orchestrator.
+Their Platform – the UiPath Enterprise RPA Platform – thus has UiPath Robots which are designed in a UiPath Studio and can be centrally managed from UiPath Orchestrator.

 Tech Tip: Uipath is based on Microsoft Workflow Foundation which is again a Microsoft .NET technology meant to create applications that execute an ordered business process.
 This is a bit of concern as this is probably not on Microsoft’s Azure roadmap.